Stuck

-The daughters matter not much to the mother-in-law or the father awaiting the birth of the son, we see this.
-In Eve J. Chung’s Daughters of Shandong, what comes as a small shock: the mother who suffers hardships with her brave daughters and finally sails with them to Taiwan but who will only revere the final-born, the son.
-Behavioral theories, Netflix serials, pop songs, mindfulness podcasts, etc. depend on the transformative power of ordeals, i.e., the before and the after.
-Something seems off but what.
+The daughters matter not at all to the mother-in-law or the father awaiting the birth of the son, we see this.
+In Eve J. Chung’s Daughters of Shandong, what comes as a small shock: the mother who suffers hardships with her brave daughters and finally sails with them to Taiwan but will only revere the final-born, the son.
+Theories of development, movies, mindfulness podcasts, etc. depend on the transformative power of ordeals, i.e., the before and then the after.
+Something seems off but where.

 Next